Cost of Living in the Netherlands

 Image source: Shutterstock

 Are you planning to move to the Netherlands?
 If the answer is yes, then this post is perfect for you.
-Read on if you would like to learn more about the country and cost of living there.
+Read on if you would like to learn more about the country and the cost of living there.

 To make your life easier and avoid the hassle of having to manage your finances from an overseas bank account, it is best to open a bank account in the Netherlands.
 There are a variety of national, international and local banks to choose from in the country.

-We recommend that you carefully research the banks available in the city you’ve chosen to move to and your area of residence, the conditions they offer, etc., in order to make the best decision for your needs and requirements.
+We recommend that you carefully research the banks available in the city you’ve chosen to move to and your area of residence, the conditions they offer, etc., to make the best decision for your needs and requirements.
 To open a bank account in the Netherlands you should have the following:

 • Proof of address